NBC’s Mike Tirico travels 12,000 miles to pull double-duty, hosting Olympics and Super Bowl

 In China, the “covid-zero” conditions and travel restrictions has forced all broadcasting crews to operate with fewer on-site staffers than normal.
 Fences around the hotels, venues and International Broadcasting Center created literal bubbles, cutting off journalists from the host city’s 21 million citizens.

-Despite the logistical challenges of the Games, NBC executives thought it was key for him to be in China for at least the opening ceremony.
-Tirico said he fully understood the geopolitical magnitude of the moment when he stood in Beijing National Stadium about 25 yards from Chinese president Xi Jinping and Russian president Vladimir Putin.
+Despite the logistical challenges of the Games, NBC executives thought it was key for Tirico to be in China for at least the Opening Ceremonies.
+Tirico said he fully understood the geopolitical magnitude of the moment when he stood in Beijing National Stadium about 25 yards from Chinese President Xi Jinping and Russian President Vladimir Putin.

 On air, Tirico noted “everything and everyone attached to these Games is facing questions.”
-He criticized China’s human rights record and noted the US government’s “declaration that the Chinese Communist Party is guilty of committing genocide on the Uyghur Muslim population in Western Xinjiang region.”
+He criticized China’s human rights record and noted the U.S. government’s “declaration that the Chinese Communist Party is guilty of committing genocide on the Uyghur Muslim population in western Xinjiang region.”
 He and Solomon, NBC’s Olympics executive, noted they were proud they framed the Games for a global audience without diminishing the athletes.
 But Tirico knows critics wanted politics left out.

 “You'll never satisfy everyone, especially in our country in 2022,” he said.